Profile image for Wendy Goff

 Biography

-Wendy's research delves into the dynamics of adult relationships and partnerships, examining their influence and impact on children's learning, health, well-being, and overall development.
-She uses different vehicles to study these relationships and partnerships, and has disseminated her findings through presentations and publications on both national and international platforms.
+Wendy's research explores the dynamics of adult relationships and partnerships, including their influence and impact on children's learning, health, well-being, and overall development.
+She uses four different vehicles to study these relationships and partnerships (mathematics education; technology; early childhood education; and health and wellbeing).
+She has disseminated her findings through presentations and publications on both national and international platforms.

 Wendy's work in mathematics education has been published in the Evidence Base Component of the Birth to Level 10 Numeracy Guide by the Victorian Department of Education.
-The Birth to Level 10 Numeracy Guide is a multimodal, interactive online guide that has been designed to provide teachers and schools with a holistic understanding of numeracy, and a roadmap for individual and whole-school approaches.
 Findings from her research have been highlighted as part of the evidence base underpinning numeracy in Australia.
 Wendy's work in mathematics education has also been published in the Mathematics Education Research Group of Australasia's (MERGA) 4-yearly comprehensive review of mathematics education research in Australasia (RIMEA).

-Wendy's awards span over teaching and research.
-They include the Dean's Award for Teaching Excellence (Monash University), Lecturer of the Year (Monash University Student Union), Early Career Researcher Award (Swinburne University), and the 2023 ATEA Research Recognition Award (Australian Teacher Education Association).
+Wendy has won several awards during her career.
+These awards span across teaching and research.
+They include the Dean's Award for Teaching Excellence (Monash University), Lecturer of the Year (MUGSU), Early Career Researcher Award (Swinburne University), and the 2023 Australian Teacher Education Association (ATEA) Research Recognition Award.
 Wendy's work in VR Simulation won the ITNews Benchmark Award and was recognised as Australia's Leading IT Project in Education in 2021.
-Throughout her career, Wendy has been the Chief Investigator on a number of sizable federal and state-funded research projects.
+Throughout her career, Wendy has been named as the Chief Investigator on a number of sizable federal and state-funded research projects.
 She has also been the Chief Investigator on several industry funded projects and industry-based seeding grants.

 HDR Supervision

-Wendy is keen to supervise Masters and Doctoral students interested in partnerships and relationships that impact children's learning; VR simulations; early childhood education; and mathematics education.
-She is also open to hearing about other proposed research projects, particularly those focused on Initial Teacher Education, AI, Equity or Social Psychology.
+Wendy is keen to supervise Masters and Doctoral students interested in partnerships and relationships that impact children's learning; mathematics; technology; early childhood education; and health and wellbeing.
+She is also open to hearing about other proposed research projects, particularly those focused on Initial Teacher Education, Equity or Social Psychology.

 Research interests